Rosewater railway station: History

-The station opened in 1916, along with the Rosewater Loop.
+The station opened in 1916, along with the Rosewater Loop (itself constructed circa 1915 to allievate cargo congestion coming from Port Adelaide).

 The station consisted merely of a shelter and a 2-metre-long step-down platform.
 When the Dry Creek to Port Adelaide line closed to passengers on 29 May 1988, Rosewater was one of two stations to operate until the line's closure (the other being Junction Road station), because the stations east of Junction Road station closed in 1987.
 The platform and shelter were removed shortly after, and there is no evidence of the station left.

+The area is proposed for conversion into a green open community space with a rail trail.